oRm supports multiple SQL dialects through a lightweight

 After implementing these functions, ensure the new dialect file is

-listed in the Collate:
+listed in the Collate: field of DESCRIPTION

 and export any user-facing helpers.
 Dialects are peer-reviewed through